mortang2410/dotfiles/README.md

 nvim/vim.

-- "How to
-delete everything from the cursor to the end of the current line?"
+- "How to delete everything from the cursor to the end of the current line?"
   `D`.

-- "How to delete 5 lines starting from the current one?" `5dd`.
+"To delete the current line?" `5dd`.
+"To delete 5 lines?" `5dd`.

+- "How to indent a paragraph?" `=ap`.
+"To delete a paragraph"? `dap` (notice the mnemonic).
+"To delete a tag in HTML?" `dat`.
+"To delete everything in-between square brackets?" `di[`.
+"How about in-between curly brackets?"
+  `di{`.
+Note how logical these commands are.
+I use these operations every day for editing things quickly.
+Bonus tip: `gwap` to format the current paragraph.

 - "But I just want to enter text normally like in Notepad?"
 Press `i` to enter a special mode call Insert, where you enter text just like